margrietpalm/VisGrid3D/README.md

 3. Now you can run the script with `visgrid3D`

 ### Python library
-1. Install dependencies (see above)
-2. Place `VisGrid3D` folder in the python path
+Place `VisGrid3D` folder in the python path.
+Have a look

 ## Generating VTK files in Morpheus